Our Board Members

 Term expires April 2023

-Alan served on the School Board from 2013 to 2019, returning after a one year break in service.
+Alan served on the School Board from 2013 to 2019, returning again in April 2020 after a one year break in service.
 Alan also serves on the Franklin Library Board.
 He has lived in Franklin since 1976.
 His three children have used their Franklin education as a base to become a Therapist / Financial Planner, a Doctor and an X-ray Technologist.